johnwatson484/helm-library/README.md

 * Template name: `helm-library.labels`
 * Usage: `{{- include "helm-library.labels" . }}`

-Common labels to apply to `metadata` of all K8s objects on the K8s platform.
-This template relies on the globally required values [listed above](#all-template-required-values).
+Common labels to apply to `metadata` of all K8s objects on the K8s platform..

 ### Selector labels

 * Template name: `helm-library.selector-labels`
 * Usage: `{{- include "helm-library.selector-labels" . }}`

 Common selector labels that can be applied where necessary to K8s objects on the K8s platform.
-This template relies on the globally required values [listed above](#all-template-required-values).

 ### Http GET probe